Cape Verde: Climate

 Because of the infrequent occurrence of rainfall where not mountainous, the landscape is so arid that less than two percent of it is arable.
 The archipelago can be divided into four broad ecological zones – arid, semiarid, sub-humid and humid, according to altitude and average annual rainfall ranging from less than 100 mm in the arid areas of the coast as in the Deserto de Viana (67 mm in Sal Rei) to more than 1,000 mm in the humid mountain.
 Most rainfall precipitation is due to condensation of the ocean mist.
 In some islands, like Santiago, the wetter climate of the interior and the eastern coast contrasts with the drier one on the south/southwest coast.

 Western Hemisphere-bound hurricanes often have their early beginnings near the Cape Verde Islands.
 These Cape Verde hurricanes can become very intense as they cross warm Atlantic waters.
 The average hurricane season has about two Cape Verde-type hurricanes, which are usually the largest and most intense storms of the season because they often have plenty of warm open ocean over which to develop before encountering land.
 The five largest Atlantic tropical cyclones on record have been Cape Verde-type hurricanes.
 Most of the longest-lived tropical cyclones in the Atlantic basin are Cape Verde hurricanes.

-Since 1851 the islands have been struck by hurricanes twice in recorded history: in 1892 and in 2015 (Hurricane Fred, the easternmost hurricane ever to form in the Atlantic).
+Since 1851 the islands have been twice struck by hurricanes: in 1892 and in 2015 (Hurricane Fred, the easternmost hurricane ever to form in the Atlantic).

-According to the president of Nauru, in 2011 Cape Verde was ranked the eighth most endangered nation due to flooding from climate change.
-In 2023 UN Secretary-General António Guterres arrived in Cabo Verde to raise concerns about climate change.
+According to the president of Nauru, in 2011, Cape Verde was ranked the eighth most endangered nation due to flooding from climate change.
+In 2023, UN Secretary-General António Guterres arrived in Cabo Verde to raise concerns about climate change.
 He said that the country is on the frontlines of the existential crisis generated by climate disruptions and that world leaders need to take action to address the climate crisis.
 Cabo Verde is a leader in renewable energy in sub-Saharan Africa.
-Currently, 20% of its energy comes from renewable sources, and the goal is to increase that to 50% by 2030.
+As of 2023, 20% of its energy comes from renewable sources, and the goal is to increase that to 50% by 2030.
 In 2023, Portugal signed an agreement to forgive €140 million of Cape Verde's debt in exchange for the country investing in environmental projects.
 This agreement is one of the first debt-for-nature swaps in Africa.